 Anxiety is a normal reaction to stressful situations.
 In some people, anxiety can become excessive and can interfere with a person's ability to carry out normal activities, such as work or sleep.
 This type of anxiety can disrupt relationships and enjoyment of life, and over time it can lead to health concerns and other problems.

-Our experts care for patients with anxiety every day, offering inpatient treatment to adults and seniors.
+Our experts care for patients with anxiety every day, offering treatment to adults and seniors.
 We help patients take control of their condition and return to their daily activities.

 Common anxiety signs and symptoms include: